-I'll talk about the gear that I use, and suggestions of alternative gear as well.
+I'll talk about the gear that I use, and suggestions for alternative gear as well.

 Sound & Audio Quality

-To me this one of the most important categories, specially when you are focusing on narrative films, documentaries, short films, feature films etc. Please can sit and endure bad visuals or video quality, but they can't do the same with audio, and trust me, they won't.
+To me, this is one of the most important categories, especially when you are focusing on narrative films, documentaries, short films, feature films etc. Please can sit and endure bad visuals or video quality, but they can't do the same with audio, and trust me, they won't.

 However, the distance between the subject and the microphone matters, so you should try to boom the microphone as close as possible just out of the frame, to get the best possible results.